amirahadam/OIP/README.md

-# CSC3003 Overseas Immersion Programme (Design Project)
+# MEC 2372/CSC3003 Overseas Immersion Programme

 This module is a platform to work collaboratively on an interdisciplinary team project at the intersection of Computing Science, Mechatronics and Mechanical Design.